wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/7-exercise-use-task-modules-bots.md

 The bot framework is looking for messages of type `invoke` with their `value.type` property set to `task/fetch`.
 For each one it finds, it passes it into a handler `handleTeamsTaskModuleFetch()`.
 To handle what happens when you select the action, implement the method.

-Add the following code to the `TeamsLearningBot` class:
+Add the following code to the `LearningTeamsBot` class:

 ```typescript
 protected handleTeamsTaskModuleFetch(context: TurnContext, request: TaskModuleRequest): Promise<TaskModuleResponse> {